-After a reputedly endless wait, Canadian Android users, in the end, have to get right to entry to Android Pay, approximately a year after Apple added its iPhone cell bills platform to Canada with Apple Pay, and 7 months after Samsung Pay gentle-launched its service in partnership with CIBC.
+After a reputedly endless wait, Canadian Android users, in the end, had to get the right to enter Android Pay, approximately a year after Apple added its iPhone cell bills platform to Canada with Apple Pay and seven months after Samsung Pay gentle-launched its service in partnership with CIBC.

 What is Android Pay?